MariaHochstoeger/heritage-housing-issues/README.md

 ## ML Business Case

 1. What are the business requirements?
+* The client is interested in discovering how house attributes correlate with sale prices.
+Therefore, the client expects data visualizations of the correlated variables against the sale price.
-* The ML model shall predict sale price for a property in Ames, Iowa.
+* The client is interested in predicting the house sale prices from her 4 inherited houses, and any other house in Ames, Iowa.

 2. Is there any business requirement that can be answered with conventional data analysis?
-* Yes, BR1 can be answered using conventional data analysis.
+* Yes, we can use conventional data analysis to investigate how house attributes are correlated with the sale prices.

 3. Does the client need a dashboard or an API endpoint?
-* Yes, the client needs a dashboard for visualization.
+* The client needs a dashboard

 4. What does the client consider as a successful project outcome?
-* The client wants to know how house attributes correlate to sale price.
-A visualization shall show that.
-Further, the client shall, by providing limited but relevant input, be able to predict the sale price of the subject property.
-In the particular use case, the client wants to predict the sale price of inherited property.
+* A study showing the most relevant variables correlated to sale price.
+* Also, a capability to predict the sale price for the 4 inherited houses, as well as any other house in Ames, Iowa.

 5. Can you break down the project into Epics and User Stories?
 * Information gathering and data collection.